 Perfect for: Teams building RAG systems, AI assistants, and knowledge-based agents who need reliable, clean data without the engineering overhead.

-Pro tip: Use the includeContent parameter to get full article text pre-extracted and cleaned—this alone can save weeks of development time compared to building your own scraping infrastructure.
+Pro tip: Use the includeContent parameter to get full article text pre-extracted and cleaned -- this alone can save weeks of development time compared to building your own scraping infrastructure.
+Get started quickly with our quick start guide.

 {